jsenv/core/readme.md

 `@jsenv/core` can execute standard JavaScript and be configured to run non-standard JavaScript.
 This can be reused for more than executing test files:

 - [Exploring](./docs/exploring/readme.md):
-  Start a development server to execute any file, comes with livereloading without configuration.
+  Start a development server to execute html files, comes with livereloading and jsenv toolbar.

 - [Executing](./docs/executing/readme.md):
-  Execute one JavaScript file in a browser or Node.js, can be used to debug within VS Code.
+  Execute html file in a browser or js file in Node.js, can be used to debug within VS Code.

 - [Bundling](./docs/bundling/readme.md):
   Generate bundles compatible with browsers and Node.js.